neezer/node-exit/README.md

 If one of the child pieces does not exit cleanly or times out, the library will exit the main application thread with a status code of `1`.

+### Why?

+I found myself copy-pasting a lot of the signal handling code from repo to repo, so extraced it out into this interface instead.